johnwck/my_da_ds_work/my_projects_github_pages/latent_semantic_indexing/README.md

 ## <u>**Latent Semantic Indexing (LSI)**</u>

-It is an unsupervised machine learning method to identify the topics in the feedback based on the co-occurrence of words in them.
-Unsupervised because you do not need to read through the feedback and put a topic (label) as the target to those that you have read for use to train a model.
+It is an unsupervised machine learning method to identify the topics in the feedback based on the co-occurrences of words in them.
+Unsupervised because you do not need to read through the feedback and put a topic (label) as the target to train a model.
 <br>
 <br>

 ## <u>**Topic**</u>

-For example, if "data" and "science" appear together frequently (high co-occurrence), the topic is on "data science".
-If "data", "science", "complicated", "statistics", and "mathematics" appear together frequently, the topic is most likely on "the difficulty of learning data science".
+For example, if words like "data" and "science" appear together frequently (high co-occurrence), the topic is on "data science".
+If words like "data", "science", "complicated", "statistics", and "mathematics" appear together frequently, the topic is most likely on "the difficulty of learning data science".
 <br>
 <br>

 ## <u>**Words, Numbers, and Embedding**</u>

 Machine learning models can only accept numbers, not words, as input.
-Hence words have to be converted to vectors of numbers (ID, count).
+Hence words have to be converted to vectors of numbers.
 * One of the dimension of the vector is the ID of a word.
 Every word has its own ID.
-* Another dimension of the vector is the count of the occurrences of the word in the feedback.
-Together, they form a vector.
+* Another dimension of the vector is the count of the occurrences of the word.
+* Together, they form a vector of numbers (ID, count of occurrences).

 The conversion from words to vectors of numbers is known as embedding.